tmskrtsz/mediatheme/README.md

 - [x] Link styles.
 - [x] Category list on index.
 - [x] Make the header accessible on scroll up.
 - [ ] Information sections on front page that can be edited through the admin panel.
+(ACF)
+- [ ] Add section for important links and announcements.
+(ACF)
 - [x] Post type icons in the blog post gallery.
 - [x] Social media links on the post page.
 - [x] Author description on the post page.
 - [ ] Like feature on the post page.
 - [ ] Design footer.
+- [ ] Responsive Design.
+- [ ] Make the logo replaceable from the dashboard.
+- [ ] Sidebar scrolling and body overflow.
+- [ ] Add newsletter signup form.

 ## Requirements